TimSusa/lambdanow-heatmap/README.md

 LambdaNow HEATMAP
 ==================

-This repository contains the example source codes that implement a heatmap service on top of a LambdaNow cluster.
+This repository contains the example source codes that implements a realtime heatmap service on top of a LambdaNow cluster.